International Champagne Horse Registry

 (EE or Ee) black pigment

-(aa) two solid (black) agouti genes
+(aa) two solid (black) agouti

 Enter the Champagne Gene!

-The Champagne gene dilutes red to a golden color, and black to a brown or taupe color.
+The Champagne gene dilutes red to a golden color, and black to a brown or dark taupe color.

 • Ch+Ch = Champagne horse